The Ducati 848 maintenance schedule — sourced from the owner’s manual, with reference to parts diagrams and online fiches.

 - Check brake and clutch fluid, top up with Castrol DOT 4 if necessary

 - Check radiator fluid, top up if necessary (with either a coolant that meets spec, or distilled water + Redline Water Wetter)

 - Check tire tread and depth

 These are regular maintenance operations.
-The owner’s manual has a full guide on how to do it.
+The owner’s manual has instructions on how to do these operations.

 Ducati 848 Maintenance Schedule Table

-The Ducati 848’s service interval every is 12,000 kms or 7,500 miles.
-At every one of these points, check the table to see what’s due.
+- The Ducati 848’s service intervals are every 12,000 kms or 7,500 miles OR 12 months.
+At every any of these points, check the table to see what’s due.